-In an archipelago of over 17,000 islands, each more stunning than the next, Bali has secured its spot on many people’s bucket lists of places to visit, and Bali is on top of the list.
+Bali is an archipelago of over 17,000 islands, each more stunning than the next.
+No wonder that Bali has secured its spot on many people’s bucket lists of places to visit, and Bali is on top of the list.
 The tropical island has retained its ability to enchant visitors over the years.
-This is thanks to its naturally blessed combination of stunning scenery, a spiritual thread which runs through every street, rice field and temple and some of the friendliest locals a traveller could ever meet.
+This is thanks to its combination of stunning scenery, a spiritual thread which runs through every street, rice field and temple and some of the friendliest locals you could ever meet.

 There’s so much to see and do in Bali that a short stay just won’t cut it.
-The island is extremely diverse geographically, from coastal shorelines to rugged mountains and lush rice-growing terraces.
-Give yourself at least a couple of weeks to fully immerse yourself in this magical isle and you’ll discover why for so many visitors it sets the gold standard in offering the complete tropical island holiday experience.
+The island is extremely diverse geographically.
+It flows from coastal shorelines to rugged mountains and lush rice-growing terraces.
+Give yourself at least a couple of weeks to fully immerse yourself in this magical isle.
+Only then will you discover why Bali sets the gold standard in offering travellers the complete tropical island holiday experience.

 Back to black

-The first thing you realise about Bali when you arrive is that this is an island dominated by its volcanic past and present.
+The first thing you realise about Bali is that this is an island dominated by its volcanic past and present.
 Mount Agung is an active volcano and responsible for some of the black sand beaches you’ll see around the island.
-It’s kind of a switch-up from the usual white sandy stretches of coastline you may be used to and provides for some gorgeous unusual photo opportunities.
+It’s a switch-up from the usual white sandy stretches of coastline you may be used to.
+The black sand beaches provide for some gorgeous unusual photo opportunities.
 There are limestone cliffs too, world-class surfing breaks and dramatic water spouts which form out to sea at certain times of the year.

-Head off the beaten track away from the popular Kuta and Nusa Dua strips and discover your own perfect remote beach along the Candidasa and Canggu coastlines.
-Villa Zelie, a heritage chic holiday home is just 150m from Canggu Beach and is holiday living on a grand scale.
-You’ll love the beautiful teak and ironwood buildings, inspired by traditional Javanese joglo pavilions, with handcrafted furniture and treasures selected by the owner on every wall and around every corner.
+Head off the beaten track away from the popular Kuta and Nusa Dua strips.
+Discover your own perfect remote beach along the Candidasa and Canggu coastlines.
+Villa Zelie, a heritage chic holiday home is just 150m from Canggu Beach.
+Come here to enjoy holiday living on a grand scale.
+You’ll love the beautiful teak and ironwood buildings.
+These are inspired by traditional Javanese joglo pavilions.
+The villa also showcases handcrafted furniture and treasures selected by the owner around every corner.